 Candidate persona: what it is and how to create the profile of the ideal candidate

-Those who are familiar with the world of marketing are probably already familiar with the buyer persona tool, i.e. profiles of ideal customers, with realistic characteristics, that helps you step into the shoes of the audience.
+Those who are familiar with the world of marketing are probably already familiar with the buyer personas tool, i.e. profiles of ideal customers, with realistic characteristics, that helps you step into the shoes of the audience.

-In a marketing strategy, but also when designing a blog, or defining how to use corporate social media, we often make use of these fictitious identity cards.
+In a marketing strategy, but also when designing a blog or defining how to use corporate social media, we often make use of these fictitious identity cards.
 You build 5-6 profiles under which you group the various types of customers in order to understand how they behave with respect to the purchase process or with the service that is provided, meet their needs, even manage to anticipate them.

 Candidate persona: What it is and what it is for